Buy a Life Insurance Plan in a few clicks

 This is a more customized investment option wherein individuals can choose available asset classes to invest their funds in.
 For Asset Class E Equities, investors can allocate a different percentage of contributed funds to be invested with a maximum capacity of 50%.
 Other asset classes include Class C, Corporate Debt Securities, wherein the subscriber can invest in fixed-income investments other than government securities.
 For Class G, the subscriber chooses to only invest in government securities.

-An additional benefit of NPS includes the option to withdraw the contributions made to the scheme partially.
+An additional benefit of NPS includes partially withdrawing the contributions made to the scheme.
 It acknowledges the need to withdraw funds to address emergencies and gives individuals partial accessibility to their funds saved over the years.
 The rules for withdrawing are that a maximum of 25% of the contribution made to the Tier 1 scheme can be withdrawn.
 These withdrawals are, however, subject to specific clauses:

 As a pension program, you must continue to invest until you reach the age of 60.
 You may, however, withdraw up to 25% for particular purposes if you have been investing for at least three years.